marcbadger/CarND-Behavioral-Cloning-P3/README.md

 Data were split into training (80%) and validation (20%) sets using sklearn.
 Data were also randomly shuffled before being input to the generator and each batch returned by the generator was also shuffled.

 Because the dataset was too large to load into memory all at once, I used a Python generator to load samples only when they were needed.
-The generator handles: 1) loading all three views (code lines XX-XX), 2) adding steering correction for the right and left views (code lines XX-XX), and 3) augmenting the data by reflecting the images and steering angles (code lines XX-XX).
+The generator handles: 1) loading all three views (code lines 53-63), 2) adding steering correction for the right and left views (code lines 64-65), and 3) augmenting the data by reflecting the images and steering angles (code lines 68-80).

 For details about how I collected the training data, see the next section.

-### Model Architecture and Training Strategy
+### Approach Towards a Successful Solution

-#### 1. Solution Design Approach
+#### 1. Initial Architecture

 I started with NVIDIA PilotNet architecture, as suggested in project resources.
 I trained for 5 epochs on two forward loops and one backward loop (using 3 camera views and flipping images and steering commands) for a total of 3*2*3347 ~ 20k samples).
 The resulting behavior seemed to do fairly well and made it to the bridge.
 But then it ran into the side of the bridge.
 Because the car seemed to not be turning enough, I hypothesized that all the samples of straight driving were biasing the model to go straight when it shouldn't have been.
 To aleviate this problem, I i) increased the turning parameter for side images form 0.1 to 0.2 and ii) altered my training dataset so that samples with straight steering commands would be undersampled.
 To do so, I kept all samples with turning angles less than -0.03 or more than 0.03 and randomly kept only 45% of the samples with steering angles in between.
 Although this approach did allow the car to get past the bridge, it had the unfortunate consequence of causing the car to pinball slightly around the lane.

-When assessing the training and validation error, I noticed that my model was overfitting (see Figure XX)
+When assessing the training and validation error, I noticed that my model was overfitting (see image below).

 ![alt text][imageOverfitting]